History of the Jews in France: 17th century

-At the beginning of the 17th century Jews began again to re-enter France.
+At the beginning of the 17th century, Jews began again to re-enter France.
 This resulted in a new edict of 23 April 1615 which forbade Christians, under the penalty of death and confiscation, to shelter Jews or to converse with them.

-Alsace and Lorraine were the home of a significant number of Jews.
-In annexing the provinces in 1648, Louis XIV was at first inclined toward the banishment of Jews living in those provinces but thought better of it in view of the benefit he could derive from them.
-On 25 September 1675, he granted these Jews letters patent, taking them under his special protection.
+Alsace was home to a significant number of Jews.
+In annexing the region in 1648, the French government was at first inclined toward the banishment of Jews living in those provinces but thought better of it in view of the benefit he could derive from them.
+On 25 September 1675, Louis XIV granted these Jews letters patent, taking them under his special protection.
 This, however, did not prevent them from being subjected to every kind of extortion, and their position remained the same as it had been under the Austrian government.

+In 1683, Louis XIV expelled Jews from the newly acquired colony of Martinique.
 The Regency was no less severe.
-In 1683, Louis XIV expelled Jews from the newly acquired colony of Martinique.